Skip to content

 Download image

-In addition to his litigation work, David serves on the Board of Directors of both the ACLU of Massachusetts and Lawyers for Civil Rights; on the Emerging Leaders Council of the Legal Services Corporation; and on the Amicus Committees of the Boston Bar Association and the American Immigration Lawyers Association.
+In addition to his litigation work, David serves on the Board of Directors of both the ACLU of Massachusetts and Lawyers for Civil Rights, is the Chair of the AILA Amicus Committee and a member and the former co-Chair of the Boston Bar Association’s Amicus Committee, and is on the Legal Services Corporation’s Leaders Council.

-Prior to joining Goodwin, David clerked for Justice Elena Kagan of the U.S. Supreme Court and Judge William A. Fletcher of the U.S. Court of Appeals for the Ninth Circuit.
+Prior to co-founding Zimmer, Citron & Clarke, David was a partner in Goodwin Procter’s Supreme Court and Appellate practice and clerked for Justice Elena Kagan of the U.S. Supreme Court and Judge William A. Fletcher of the U.S. Court of Appeals for the Ninth Circuit.
 He graduated from Harvard Law School in 2010.

 Clerkships